-In 2020, there were a total of five child fire/burn deaths, four of those were accidental and one was a homicide.
-The homicide death is discussed later in this report in the homicide section.
-One of the four fire/burn fatalities was male and three were female.
-Two of the fire/burn fatalities, were age four or younger.
+Eleven of the eighteen fire/burn fatalities were male and seven were female.
+Nine of the fire/burn fatalities, were age four or younger.
 Young children have a less acute sense of danger or understanding of how to quickly and properly react to a fire or life-threatening burn situation.
 It is often more instinctual for a child to "hide" from a fire, than try to escape.
 They are also less physically able to tolerate toxic combustion, rendering them more susceptible to fire-related asphyxiation.
+Seventeen of the fire/burn incidents were fire related.
 Additionally, younger children have thinner skin, causing them to be more susceptible to severe burns and scalding at lower temperatures than what would still be considered tolerable by many adults.
+One of the fire/burn incidents was a scald.

-FIRE / BURN FATALI TIES BY SE X AND R ACE
+FIRE / BURN FATALITIES BY SEX AND RACE

-SEX 2018 2019 2020 RACE 2018 2019 2020
+SEX 2019 2020 2021 RACE 2019 2020 2021

-Female 5 4 3 White 14 3 4
+Female 4 3 7 White 3 4 16

-Male 13 5 1 Black 4 6 0
+Male 5 1 11 Black 6 0 2

-18 9 4 18 9 4
+9 4 18 9 4 18